fenardC/B-U585I-IOT2A_EMW/README.md

 # Check development environment

-## Tools for windows and cygwin as shell only
+## Tools for windows and Cygwin as shell only

 ```shell
     $ uname -smov